j19sch/frogsconf/register/index.md

 ### Let us know you’re coming

-Follow the link below to register for our next Lean Coffee: Thursday 8 December 2022 4pm-5:30pm CET.
+Follow the link below to register for our next unconference: Saturday 11 March 2023 10am CET.

-<button><a href="https://forms.gle/WW3gtGz2APV5efJEA" target="_blank">Register here!</a></button>
+<button><a href="https://forms.gle/zTyC9H98HQ42gCBF7" target="_blank">Register here!</a></button>

 Virtual editions will always be free of charge, but you do need to register in order to participate.
 We'll only use your email to send you links to the Welo video conferencing tool and Miro collaboration tool the week of the event.